Spot test (lichen): K test

 The reagent for the K test is an aqueous solution of potassium hydroxide (KOH) (10–25%), or, in the absence of KOH, a 10% aqueous solution of sodium hydroxide (NaOH, lye), which provides nearly identical results.
 A 10% solution of KOH will retain its effectiveness for about 6 months to a year.
-The test depends on salt formation and required the presence of at least one acidic functional group in the molecule.
+The test depends on salt formation and requires the presence of at least one acidic functional group in the molecule.
 Lichen compounds that contain a quinone as part of their structure will produce a dark red to violet colour.
 Example compounds include the pigments that are anthraquinones, naphthoquinones, and terphenylquinones.
 Yellow to red colours are produced with the K test and some depsides (including atranorin and thamnolic acid), and many β-orcinol depsidones.
 In contrast, xanthones, pulvinic acid derivatives, and usnic acid do not have any reaction.

+Some common and widely distributed lichens that have lichen products with a positive reaction to K include Xanthoria parietina, which is K+ (red-purple) due to the parietin (an anthraquinone), and Dibaeis baeomyces, which is K+ (yellow), due to the didepside compound baeomycesic acid.

 C test

 This test uses a saturated solution of calcium hypochlorite (bleaching powder), or alternatively a dilute solution (5.25% is typically used) of sodium hypochlorite, or undiluted household bleach.
 These solutions are typically replaced daily since they break down within 24–48 hours; they break down even more rapidly when exposed to sunlight (less than an hour) and so are recommended to keep in a dark-coloured bottle.
 Other factors that accelerate the decomposition of these solutions are heat, humidity, and carbon dioxide.

 Colours typically observed with the C test are red and orange-rose.
 Chemicals causing a red reaction include anziaic acid, erythrin, and lecanoric acid, while those resulting in orange-red include gyrophoric acid.
 Rarely, an emerald-green colour is produced, caused by reaction with dihydroxy dibenzofurans, such as the chemical strepsilin.
+Another rare colour produced by this test is yellow, which is observed with Cladonia portentosa as a result of the dibenzofuran usnic acid.

+Some common and widely distributed lichens that have lichen products with a positive reaction to C include Lecanora expallens, which is C+ (orange) because of the xanthone thiophanic acid, and Diploschistes muscorum, which is C+ (red) because of the didepside diploschistesic acid.